krukow/codespaces-precache/README.md

 |`sku_name` | yes | Machine type for the cached codespaces.
 Example: `standardLinux32GB`|

 ##### Other input properties
-There are 2 additional input parameters used by GitHub Codespaces developers for developing and troubleshooting: `target` and `target_url`.
-Additional access is required to use these parameters.
+There are 2 additional input parameters for GitHub Codespaces developer use only: `target` and `target_url`.
+Access is required to use these parameters.

 ### Standard Template